spetti/sparse-structure-discovery/README.md

 Structure of Repo

-QTL: Multi-phenotype QTL mapping
+QTL: Multi-phenotype QTL mapping.

-See README in folder for further description
+This folder contains joint_qtl_mapping.py, which executes our joint QTL mapping pipeline.
+Code in this folder recreates the QTL mapping on the BBQ dataset.
+See README in folder for further description.

 SSD
 1. Utils folder